staff0rd/documentation/dotnet-api/connecting-to-a-server.md

 | `SetMaxDiscoverAttempts(int maxDiscoverAttempts)`         | Sets the maximum number of attempts for discovery (Default: 10).                      |
 | `SetGossipTimeout(TimeSpan timeout)`                      | Sets the period after which gossip times out if none is received (Default: 1 second). |

-## Connection Events
+## Connection events

-`EventStoreConnection` exposes events that your application can use to be notifed of changes to the status of the connection.
+`EventStoreConnection` exposes events that your application can use to be notified of changes to the status of the connection.

 <!-- TODO: Not moved. -->